CS50Hsinyu/School_District_Analysis/README.md

 2. How is school summary affected:
-   * Except Thomas High School, the rest school's information are the same as existing anlysis.
+   * Except Thomas High School, the rest school's information are the same as existing analysis.
    * Thomas High School's school type, total students, total school budget are the same as existing anlysis.
    * Thomas High School's Average Math score updates from 83.4 to 83.3
    * Thomas High School's Average Reading score updates from 83.8 to 83.9